apache/nuttx/configs/stm3210e-eval/README.txt

   the paths to Cygwin's /bin and /usr/bin directories appear BEFORE the devkitARM path or will get the wrong version of make.

+IDEs
+^^^^

+  NuttX is built using command-line make.
+It can be used with an IDE, but some effort will be required to create the project (There is a simple RIDE project in the RIDE subdirectory).
+Here are a few tip before you start that effort:

+  1) Select the toolchain that you will be using in your .config file
+  2) Start the NuttX build at least one time from the Cygwin command line before trying to create your project.
+This is necessary to create certain auto-generated files and directories that will be needed.
+  3) Set up include pathes:  You will need include/, arch/arm/src/stm32, arch/arm/src/common, arch/arm/src/cortexm3, and sched/.
+  4) All assembly files need to have the definition option -D __ASSEMBLY__ on the command line.

+  Startup files will probably cause you some headaches.
+The NuttX startup file is arch/arm/src/stm32/stm32_vectors.S

 NuttX buildroot Toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^